 **Editor's note 2: There has been incredible response to this article.
 People have written us stories detailing the intensely personal hurt that they are still recovering from after sitting under heretical teaching.
 If you have a story to share, you can always email the author at email@example.com or with the contact form on this site.

 **Editor's note 3: Neither the author nor the staff here at the Coffee-Break Collective has been contacted in any form by Venue Church.
 The author has asked us to remind those who would like to disagree that his words are subject to the same scrutiny that those he scrutinizes are.
 Dissenters are encouraged to dissent; they are protected by rights afforded them by the First Amendment.

 I've known of Venue Church for a while, but I've known of churches like Venue ever since I heard about how greatly God abhors people who blaspheme His name.

 I've been to Venue once before, and it was for a special service.
-A prayer service, actually--Morgan and I heard that they were going to be gathering to pray after the mass shootings in Chattanooga a little while ago.
-We tried to sit near the back, but their staff pushed us up further, closer to the front.
-We didn't complain, but an hour's worth of nebulous spiritual hype later, we left feeling more or less ambivalent.
-We went to go pay our respects and write the families notes at memorials, instead.
+A prayer service, actually--I heard that they were going to be gathering to pray after the mass shootings in Chattanooga a little while ago.
+I tried to sit near the back, but their staff pushed me up further, closer to the front.
+I didn't complain, but an hour's worth of nebulous spiritual hype later, I left feeling more or less ambivalent.
+I went to go pay respects and write the families notes at memorials, instead.